Junrui-Zhu/ECE-219A-Project2/README.md

-# Project 1: End-to-End Pipeline to Classify News Articles
+# Project 2: Data Representations and Clustering

 ## Table of Contents
 1. [How to Run the Code](#how-to-run-the-code)